 I have to thank my wife Tineke and my sons Tim and Hugo, for putting up all hours spent building the registers and giving me the opportunity to enjoy our Austin Eights with all our family.
 I hope it will bring them good memories in the future to come.

 Hermann Egges, Chairman - Registrar Austin Eight Register

 Since January 2013, I am building and up-dating the Austin Eight register further.
 If you would like to receive specific details about the register, or about a specific car, please feel free to contact me via firstname.lastname@example.org

 May be I am able to assist you finding, the Austin Eight you ones owned, history about your Eight or finding other persons with an Eight in your area.

 In case you own an Austin Eight please assist me in building the register further by sending me the details of your car.

-If you need another format, please let me know.
-After sending your detailed information about your Eight, I will check if your Eight is in the register and of course I will send you the history of your car as mentioned in the register.
+After sending your detailed information about your Eight, I will check if your Eight is in the register and of course I will send you the history of your car as known in the register.

 After receipt of your filled in register form, you will receive a register document in return.
 I look forward to be of your assistance.